mubashrawaqar/Animal-Classifier-ResNet50./README.md

 The biggest hurdle wasn't the code—it was the data.
 Real world datasets are messy.
 Handling hidden system files, cleaning empty directories, and optimizing memory usage for a 100MB model on a free-tier server taught me more about **Software Engineering** than a textbook ever could.

 ---
-*Created with 🐾 as part of my BSCS Semester Project.*
+*Created with 🐾 as part of my Generative AI course training.*